jahnpm/Pairs/README.md

 # Pairs
-An ios app to help memorize vocabularies and other pair-like data
+An iOS app to help memorize vocabularies and other pair-like data